Aditya90/BoostWorkspace/Readme.md

 5. A dynamically-resizable array is required within constexpr functions,
 6. The storage location of the static_vector elements is required to be within the static_vector object itself (e.g. to support memcopy for serialization purposes).

 ### Notes
-1. When used with `-fno-exceptions` and `-fno-rtti`, the exceptions are static assertions.
-2. `std::bad_alloc` if you try to assign more than the capacity of the static vector
+1. `std::bad_alloc` if you try to assign more than the capacity of the static vector
 ```CPP
 using IntStaticVector = boost::container::static_vector<int, 50>;